wentaozone/cocoapods-xcode-plugin/README.md

 ## Features

 - Downloads and integrates CocoaPods listed in a project's Podfile
+- Creates podspecs from a template
+- Shows command output in the window console
 - Installs documentation (from CocoaDocs) for the CocoaPods used in the open Xcode workspace
 - Downloads, updates, and installs CocoaPods